 <?xml version="1.0" encoding="UTF-8"?> <urlset xmlns:image="http://www.google.com/schemas/sitemap-image/1.1"> <image:image> <image:loc>https://www.holisticseo.digital/image-1.jpg</image:loc> <image:caption>Everything you need to know about Images</image:caption> <image:geo_location>London, United Kingdom</image:geo_location> <image:title>Image Sitemap Example</image:title> <image:license>Creator:HolisticSEO.Digital, Credit Line: HolisticSEO, Copyright Notice: Free to Use</image:licence> </image:image> </urlset>

 In this example, we have only one image in our Image Sitemap.
-It has a caption, title, license information, images’ geographic location and also its URL information.
-If a for a web site the image traffic is important, using an image sitemap can help for the better Image SEO Rankings and Projects.
+It has a caption, title, license information, images’ geographic location, and also its URL information.
+If for a website, image traffic is important, using an image sitemap can help for better Image SEO Rankings and Projects.

 Also, the “xmlns:image=”http://www.google.com/schemas/sitemap-image/1.1” section is for telling the sitemap’s structure to the crawler.

 How to Include Images in a Normal Sitemap?